Yarik7610/rediska/README.md

 ## Afterword

-This project is currently one of the biggest projects i've ever made and the biggest one written in Go.
+This project is currently one of the biggest projects i've ever made.
 I learned and practiced a lot while coding, both practicing new patterns, coding, designing project architecture overall.

 A Redis server was built by completing all stages of the [Codecrafters Redis course](https://app.codecrafters.io/courses/redis/overview).
 Thank you so much guys for such an awesome challenge)